fjulian79/wd-broker/README.md

 - `PING <uid>` → responds with `OK` or `ERROR`
 - `UNREGISTER <uid>` → responds with `OK` or `ERROR`

+Commands may optionally be terminated with a newline (\\n).
+Newlines are ignored during parsing.
+This allows compatibility with interactive tools like telnet, socat, or echo.

 ## Testing

 `wd-broker` comes with a set of tests along with a minimalistic test framework build to run them on the embedded build target.
 To learn more, see [Testing Guide](doc/Tests.md).